davidhalvorsen/Introns_Exons_and_Promoters/README.md

 	* ATRX mutations found in vareity of cancer types.
 10-15% cancers use ALT.
 HR w/ telomeres OR ectr. inactivating mutations in ATRX OR DAXX found in many ALT cancers. loss of ATRX found in 90% of ALT cell lines.
 Depletion of ALT seems insufficient to cause ALT ... + telomerase inhibition?
 	* absence of ATRX might lead to stalled replication forks are not processed well. fork restart is depedent on HR and could trigger the ALT pathway FIGURE OF ALT PATHWAY FROM CLYNES 2013

+* Gonzalo 2006 DNA methyltransferases control telomere length and telomere recombination in mammalian cells.pdf
+	* mESC deficient for DNMT have HUGE telomeres.
+Mouse subtelomeres HEAVILY methylated, BT NOT in DNMT cells?!?
+	* Histone 3 Lys9 H3K9 and histone 4 Lys 20 H4K20 trimethylation REMAIN.
+	* lack of DNMT INCREASED telomeric recombination (T-SCE) and APBs. authors conclude that increased telomeric recombination MIGHT lead to telomere length changes, BUT they do not exclude the invovlement of telomerase in the aberrant telomere elongation, BUT here are two papers that better describe the link!!!!
+* Kumakura 2005 Reversible Conversion of Immortal Human Cells from Telomerase-Positive to Telomerase-Negative Cells
+	* Triochostatin A and/or 5 AZC reversion from complete to partial methylation of CpG islands of hTERT promoters.
+		* ALT+ cells had long, heterogenous telomere lengths
+		* acetylation H3K9 and methylation of H3K4 OPEN chromatin KNOWN
+		* parent WHE NO TMM had H3K9 hypo methylation, H3K4 hypermethylation and acetylations of H3K9 and H3K14
+		* ALT H3K9 methylation and low levels of H3K4 methylation and H3K9+H3K14 acetylations
+		* treating with TSC or 5AZC decreased ratio of H3K9 methylation / H3K4 methylation of ALT into TEL- lines
+		* authors made E6CL from TEL+ to TEL- w/ >240 PDs!!!
+		* evidence that TMM reverseible based on chromatin structure!!!
+		* FIGURE OF RATIOS!
+* Atkinson 2005 found chromatin modifications of hTR and hTERT promoters linked w/ ALT
+	* hTR and hTERT lower expression in ALT is linked w/ histone H3 and H4 hypoacetylation amd methylation of Lys9 of Histone H3
+	* TEL+ cells had hyperacetylation of H3 and H4 and methylation of Lys4H3.
+	* Treatment w/ 5 AZC and Trichostatin A => chromatin remodeling hTR, hTERT and therefore expression.
+	* ALT+ methylated Lys20 Histone H4 not associated w/ gene expression, but does seem ALT-specific ... new marker?
+	* authors propose ALT may arise from tight repression of hTR and hTERT promoters ... possibly why MSC go ALT?!?